zhengruitao/zhengruitao.github.io/_pages/about.md

 * Click [here](http://zhuhanqing.github.io/files/CV_ZHQ.pdf) to view my up-to-state CV.
 If you are interested in knowing more about me, please feel free to [contact me](https://zhuhanqing.github.io/contact/).
 * Prior to starting my M.A., I received my B.A. in Mechanical Engineering from [Harbin Institute of Technology, Weihai](http://en.hitwh.edu.cn/) in 2017 and ranked top 2 of 157 students for the four years [Click to View My Ranking Certification [PDF]](http://zhengruitao.github.io/files/ranking.pdf) and maintained ranking topmost with a GPA 93.65 for four semsters!
 * <font color="#dd0000">I am looking for possible PhD research assistant opportunity starting from next year :)  !!!</font>
-* I’m a disciplinary nomad, integrating disciplines like computer science, information science, social psychology, and organization/management science with fields like philosophy, sociology, anthropology, and history of science and technology.
-In terms of academic specialties, I spend a lot of my time in the fields of Science and Technology Studies, Computer-Supported Cooperative Work, and new media / internet studies.
-Methodologically, while I am trained as a qualitative ethnographer, I also rely on other qualitative, quantitative, and computational methods.
+* I’m a disciplinary nomad, integrating disciplines like computer science, information science with fields like maufacturing technology, composite material structure.
+In terms of academic specialties, I spend a lot of my time in the fields of Science and Technology Studies, Computer-Supported Cooperative Work, and Machining Experiments.
+Methodologically, while I am trained as a experimental engineer, I also rely on other qualitative, quantitative, and computational methods.
 I often use more statistical forms of analysis to contextualize and further support more qualitative approaches, frequently collaborating with people from other disciplines.
 I frequently speak at conferences and events, and I also consult with various groups, organizations, and companies about a wide range of topics.

 # Recent news
 * Jun.2019.
 I start my internship at [UTDA](https://www.cerc.utexas.edu/utda/), working with [Prof.David Z. Pan](http://www.ece.utexas.edu/people/faculty/david-z-pan), IEEE & SPIE fellow.